RPAlbuquerque/consumer-mobility-dissertation/REPOSITORY_MANIFEST.md

 # Repository Manifest

-This manifest identifies the public research materials associated with each empirical chapter of the dissertation and distinguishes analytical transparency from complete data-dependent reproduction.
+This manifest identifies the public research materials associated with each chapter of the dissertation and distinguishes analytical transparency from complete data-dependent reproduction.

 ## Access categories